 Negotiation with PRS for Music

-Achieving a change to UK law to protect GMVs: from 6 April 2016, local planning authorities have to consider noise impacts on new residents from existing businesses under an amended permitted development right (i.e. you cannot build near a music venue without mitigating the potential noise within your own plans).
+Achieved a change to UK law to protect GMVs: from 6 April 2016, local planning authorities must consider noise impacts on new residents from existing businesses under an amended permitted development right (i.e. you cannot build near a music venue without mitigating the potential noise within your own plans).

 Venues Day 2015